 - Make sure you maintain good form when participating in your chosen sport or exercise and resist the urge to push yourself too far too fast.

-- Reduce the risk of overtraining by participating in a range of exercises and sports, not just one or two.
+- Reduce the risk of overtraining by participating in a range of exercises and sports.

 - Wear footwear appropriate to your sport.

 - Strain on tendons caused by bowed legs or flat feet (for example) can be eased with the use of professionally fitted shoe inserts (orthoses) – see your podiatrist for further information and advice.